baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/index.md

     After your initial test run of the quiz, if you edit the master quiz XML file, **you must delete the copy of the quiz in the user's results folder** before you run your next test.
-	Otherwise, your changes will not be implemented.
+	Failing to do so will prevent your changes from being applied during the next test run.

 	The process operates in such a way that when the Begin button is pressed to start a session, the Image Quizzer examines the user's results folder to determine the presence of an existing results quiz.
-	If one exists, the software assumes the user is going to resume the quiz and opens this pre-existing file which will not have your new modifications.
+	If a *results quiz file* exists, the software assumes the user is going to resume the quiz and opens this pre-existing file which will not have your new modifications.
 If one does not exist, the updated master quiz is duplicated into the user's results folder.